 Gran walks at the back with Bruno, while the other Czech guard leads the way.
 Since they are not Nazis, the guards do not force us into straight lines like other prisoner groups I’ve seen outside the walls.
 Some of the girls spread out across the road, claiming it with giggles and linked arms.
 They look like girls on any village street.
 Our counselors smile and indulge us, but their eyes scan for trouble.

-We cross the bridge over the Ohre River.
+We cross the bridge over the Ohře River.
 I can see the Small Fortress in the distance–the arched gate, the ramparts with their stone facing.
 Every time I look back, I see Gran’s eyes on me.
 Before we left, she reminded me to behave and not draw attention to myself.
 I hope she’ll forgive me.

 We come around the ramparts and I can see the prison yard.
 My heart beats fast as I scan the people milling about the yard, searching for familiar posture or gait.
 I don’t see my parents.
 The yard isn’t as close as I expected.
 For anyone to hear me, I would have to yell.
 But I won’t risk somebody getting beaten.